-Brownlee Clinic Well-Being support service
+Brownlee Clinic Well-Being service

-In order to provide the best Support, Care and Treatment for people living with HIV, it is important that we follow these nationally agreed guidelines:
+To provide the best Support, Care and Treatment for people living with HIV, it is important that we follow these nationally agreed guidelines:

 - People living with HIV should receive care which promotes their emotional, cognitive and behavioural wellbeing (psychological wellbeing) and is sensitive to the unique aspects of living with HIV.

 - People living with HIV should have timely access to information and appropriate emotional support following the diagnosis of HIV infection.

 - People living with HIV should have access to regular screening to identify if they have psychological support needs.

 The Brownlee Clinic meets these guidelines by offering each patient an annual “Well-Being” appointment with a member of the Brownlee Psychological Support Service (BPSS), providing the opportunity to explore any of the following issues that may be causing concern:

 - Money issues

 - Memory and concentration

 - Anything else that may be affecting you